10 Amazing festivals of Ladakh

 5th – 7th February 2019

-Metho – a fire procession takes place while people chant slogans to chase away evil spirits.
-They later return with chunks of ice as an auspicious symbol, which is stored away carefully.
+Metho – a fire procession while people chant slogans to chase away evil spirits.
+They later return with chunks of ice as an auspicious symbol, which is stored carefully.
 Some villages make snowmen and snowwomen that used to last for up to a week.
 It is a time to celebrate with family, friends, and neighbours.

 10. Sindhu Darshan